gauteh/ibcao_py/README.md

 > check out the test cases in `tests/` for some inspiration on how to use the
 > class.

+## Contributing or reporting issues

+Please report issues at the github repository: http://github.com/gauteh/ibcao_py.
+Patches and improvements are very welcome to be submitted either by a pull-request through github or by e-mail.
+Contributions must be made under the same license as this package (LGPLv3).

 ## Reference

 > The IBCAO is provided by: <br />